Travel Career Resources

 Different people with different personal and professional backgrounds will often have different opinions on the best course of care.
 Misunderstandings, especially in a fast-paced healthcare setting, can and will occur.
 Add in the stress inherent in caring for (and saving) lives, and it’s no wonder that we expect to face conflict in nursing and other healthcare specialties.

-And by learning (and practicing) how to do so, you’ll not only be making your day-to-day easier, you’ll be redirecting everyone’s energy and focus to the patients and their families―the people who need it most.
+And by learning (and practicing) proper conflict resolution strategies, you’ll not only be making your day-to-day easier, you’ll be redirecting everyone’s energy and focus to the patients and their families―the people who need it most.

 Types of Conflict in Nursing